xavibenjamin/brightlycolored.org/_posts/2018-01-17-what-is-on-my-mac-2018.md

 Who knows how long I've been using Alfred, but it's one of the first apps I download on a new Mac.
 To make a long story short, Alfred helps me input events into my calendar, eject drives, search GIFs, search for RubyGems.org, create slugs, launch apps depending on what task I'm working on, and much more.
 If you're interested in a separate post about my favorite Alfred extensions, let me know.

 - [**Fantastical**][5830-0012]:
 The Calendar app on the Mac is a mess (and on iOS, but that's a separate article).
-I used BusyCal for a while, and it was ok.
+I used BusyCal for a while, and it was okay.
 In 2012, I didn't feel their app was *that* much better.
 When Fantastical came about, I fell in love.
-At the time, just a simple menu bar app that listed the day's events.
-Fast forward almost six years and the Flexibits team continue to make Fantastical even better.
+At the time, it was just a simple menu bar app that listed the day's events.
+Fast forward almost six years and the Flexibits team continues to make Fantastical even better.

 - [**Gifox**](https://gifox.io/):
 Gifox is a handy menu bar app that records your screen and creates a GIF of that recording.
 This app has been insanely useful in GitHub pull requests.
 I'll often record an interaction for the person reviewing the PR.
 This has proved to be helpful to ensure things are working as they're supposed to.